 Have you sent an email to a manufacturer and not got a response?
-In this article I outline the 3 common reasons why you may not have heard back, and how to make sure it doesn’t happen again
+I outline the 3 common reasons why you may not have heard back, and how to make sure it doesn’t happen again.

 One of the most common complaints I hear about UK manufacturers is that they don’t get back to your emails.
 You get perturbed and disillusioned and you give up.

 You might even…shock horror…start contacting overseas manufacturers instead.
 Who will all get back to your emails straight away (and I’ll come on to why that happens a but later).

 So why do UK manufacturers have a reputation for not getting back to emails?

 I’m not trying to excuse them, however, when I get contacted by people saying that they’ve not had a response from a manufacturer, I dig into it a little deeper, and I usually find that it’s for one of the following three reasons:

 - The email was just plain rude and disrespectful!

 Now I know you would never fall into category 3, so let’s focus on no’s 1 & 2.

 1. Your email was too vague

 Think of it like this.
 UK manufacturers are all pretty busy at the moment.
 They can afford to pick and choose who they work with.
 And they are probably getting several hundred emails like yours a week.